 Gear train is permanently lubricated at the factory for the average life of the actuator.
+Brake gap is set at the factory.
 No further attention is required.

 Thermal Overload

 The internal thermal overload switch de-energizes the motor and prevents overheating of the motor windings due to excessive operation, stalling or high ambient temperatures.